Andheri Mornings Pt. 1

 Mumbai had been a whim, an excuse to make tracks after things got freaky in Auroville, but I had been genuinely excited to get lost in its streets.
 Sitting and writing with my coffee at the French Bakery each morning, I had increasingly felt a deep intuition that I needed to be in Bombay.
 But all of that evaporated on hearing her proposal.

-We spent the next hour furiously trying to change my flight, buy a flight, and beg the entire Indian pantheon for a boon, both increasingly high on the hedonistic visualisations we'd concocted of our next week together.
+We spent the next hour furiously trying to change my flight, buy a flight, and beg the entire Indian pantheon for a boon, both increasingly high on the hedonistic visualizations we'd concocted of our next week together.

 I ran around the airport like a man who'd lost his children, and my desperate attempts to find wifi and approach anyone in a uniform were met with a mix of suspicion and pity.